Login

 Alimony: An allowance made to one spouse by the other for support during or after a legal separation or divorce.

-Paternity: Origin or descent from a father (to establish paternity is to confirm the identity of a child’s biological father).
+Paternity: origin or descent from a father (to establish paternity is to confirm the identity of a child’s biological father).

 Prenuptial Agreement: An agreement made between a man and a woman before marrying in which they give up future rights to each other’s property in the event of a divorce or death.